Ocean State

 Emphasis of Matter

-As discussed in Note 1, the financial statements of the Cash Portfolio are intended to present the financial position and the changes in financial position of the Ocean State Investment Pool Cash Portfolio and do not purport to, and do not, present fairly the financial position of the Ocean State Investment Pool Trust or the State of Rhode Island as of June 30, 2024 or the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Cash Portfolio are intended to present the financial position and the changes in financial position of the Ocean State Investment Pool Cash Portfolio and do not purport to, and do not, present fairly the financial position of the Ocean State Investment Pool Trust or the State of Rhode Island as of June 30, 2025 or the changes in their financial position, or, where applicable, their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

 Responsibilities of Management for the Financial Statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America, and for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America, and for the design, implementation, and maintenance

 5